-Complete applications for the fiscal year 2015 LSC grant program are due no later than 11:59 P.M.
-EDT, Monday, June 15, 2015 (see Appendix I: Guidelines for Preparing Applications).
+Complete applications for the fiscal year 2016 LSC grant program are due no later than 11:59 P.M.
+EDT, Tuesday, May 31, 2016 (see Appendix I: Guidelines for Preparing Applications).

 Applicants must submit applications electronically via the online system found at http://lscgrants.lsc.gov.
 LSC will not accept applications or portions of applications in email or hard-copy format.
-The online application system will be available by May 18, 2015.
+The online application system will be available by the week of April 25, 2016.

-LSC will not accept applications submitted after the application deadline unless a waiver of the deadline has been approved in advance (see Section IV.D.
+LSC will not accept applications submitted after the application deadline unless a waiver of the deadline has been approved in advance (see Section IV.
 Applicable Law and Grant Requirements-Waiver Authority).